 If entering proportions data, you need to know the sample sizes of the two groups as well as the number or rate of events.
 You can enter that as a proportion (e.g. 0.10), percentage (e.g. 10%) or just the raw number of events (e.g. 50).

-If entering means data, you need to simply copy/paste or type in the raw data, each observation separated by comma, space, new line or tab.
+If entering means data in the p-value calculator, you need to simply copy/paste or type in the raw data, each observation separated by comma, space, new line or tab.
 Copy-pasting from a Google or Excel spreadsheet works fine.

 The p-value calculator will output: p-value, significance level, T-score or Z-score, degrees of freedom, and the observed difference.
 For means data it will also output the sample sizes, means, and pooled standard error of the mean.
 The p-value is for a one-sided hypothesis (one-tailed test), allowing you to infer the direction of the effect (more on one vs. two-tailed tests).